Climate Papers

 Over the last decade, the Universe Institute has collaborated extensively with the climate change think tank Job One for Humanity.
 We worked with them on climate change research, analysis, and problem-solving across systems and subsystems.
 The results of these collaborations are featured in the articles on the Job One think tank website here.

-Rather than repeating all the climate change research, analysis, and solution information we co-developed here with Job One, we recommend you review it on the Job One think tank website.
+Rather than repeating all the climate change research, analysis, and solutions we co-developed here with Job One, we recommend that you review them on the Job One think tank website.

 Look at the articles under the Learn link for climate change analysis from our collaboration with Job One for Humanity.